Cape Town: Extent

-The Helderberg area of Cape Town, previously known as the "Hottentots-Holland" area, is mostly residential, but also a wine-producing area east of the Cape Flats, west of the Hottentots Holland mountain range and south of the Helderberg mountain, from which it gets its current name.
+The Helderberg area of Greater Cape Town, previously known as the "Hottentots-Holland" area, is mostly residential, but also a wine-producing area east of the Cape Flats, west of the Hottentots Holland mountain range and south of the Helderberg mountain, from which it gets its current name.
 The Helderberg consists of the previous municipalities of Somerset West, Strand, Gordons Bay and a few other towns.
 Industry and commerce is largely in service of the area.

-After the Cape Peninsula, Helderberg is the next most mountainous part of Cape Town, bordered to the north and east by the highest peaks in the region along the watershed of the Helderberg and Hottentots Holland Mountains, which are part of the Cape Fold Belt with Cape Supergroup strata on a basement of Tygerberg Formation rocks intruded by part of the Stellenbosch granite pluton.
+After the Cape Peninsula, Helderberg is the next most mountainous part of Greater Cape Town, bordered to the north and east by the highest peaks in the region along the watershed of the Helderberg and Hottentots Holland Mountains, which are part of the Cape Fold Belt with Cape Supergroup strata on a basement of Tygerberg Formation rocks intruded by part of the Stellenbosch granite pluton.

 The region includes the entire catchment of the Lourens and Sir Lowry's rivers, separated by the Schapenberg hill, and a small part of the catchment of the Eerste River to the west.
-The Helderberg is ecologically highly diverse, rivaling the Cape Peninsula, and has its own enndemic ecoregions and several conservation areas.
+The Helderberg is ecologically highly diverse, rivaling the Cape Peninsula, and has its own endemic ecoregions and several conservation areas.

 To the east of the Hottentots Holland mountains is the valley of the Steenbras River, in which the Steenbras Dam was built as a water supply for Cape Town.
 The dam has been supplemented by several other dams around the western Cape, some of them considerably larger.
 This is almost entirely a conservation area, of high biodiversity.
-Tygerberg hills, Blouberg hill, Durbanville are a few of the suburbs that make up the northern areas of Cape Town.
+Bellville, Brackenfell, Durbanville, Kraaifontein, Goodwood and Parow are a few of the towns that make up the Northern Suburbs of Cape Town.
 In current popular culture these areas are often referred to as being beyond the "boerewors curtain," a play on the term "iron curtain."

 UNESCO declared Robben Island in the Western Cape a World Heritage Site in 1999.
-Robben Island is located in Table Bay, some 6 km west of Bloubergstrand in Cape Town, and stands some 30m above sea level.
+Robben Island is located in Table Bay, some 6 km west of Bloubergstrand, a coastal suburb north of Cape Town, and stands some 30m above sea level.
 Robben Island has been used as a prison where people were isolated, banished, and exiled for nearly 400 years.
 It was also used as a leper colony, a post office, a grazing ground, a mental hospital, and an outpost.